 P.S.
 Too good to check?
 Commenter Marco and Christopher Robbins at Gothamist both have their doubts on whether the hazily sourced accounts might be embellished or worse.

 P.P.S.
 And quite a lot more skepticism about the story from Lesley at XOJane.
+But (update) an NBC News investigation finds there does seem to be something to the story.

 “A disabled man was awarded $8,000 by Disneyland after the It’s A Small World ride broke, stranding him for 30 minutes while the theme song played on a loop.”
 [Georgia Daily News]